 DIVERSITY is

 FAMILIES are

 FEELINGS are

 FRIENDS are

+WORRIES are

 Now, let's think about connections between these key words.
-On the paper dolls note down words or ideas that diversity, families, feelings, and friends have in common.
+On the paper dolls note down words or ideas that diversity, families, feelings, friends and worries have in common.
 For example, you could include KINDNESS to get started.
 It is important to treat everyone with kindness and being kind will make both you and others feel good.

-Colour in your dolls and include any illustrations you like, to also show how these key words are connected.
+Colour in your dolls, and include any illustrations you like, to show how these key words are connected.